Marine Megafauna Foundation

-The Marine Megafauna Foundation (MMF) is a marine biology research and conservation nonprofit notable for discovering, researching, and protecting large marine animals including whale sharks, manta rays, sea turtles, whales, and dugongs.
+The Marine Megafauna Foundation (MMF) is a marine biology research and conservation nonprofit known for discovering, researching, and protecting large marine animals including whale sharks, manta rays, sea turtles, whales, and dugongs.

+MMF has permanent research & conservation sites in Mozambique, Australia, Indonesia, and Florida, as well as other temporary locations.

+History

 MMF was founded in 2009 by marine biologists Andrea Marshall and Simon J Pierce in Tofo Beach, Mozambique.
-MMF operates globally, with permanent MMF research & conservation sites in Mozambique, Australia, Indonesia, and Florida, as well as other study-specific locations.